You Get What You Give (song): Impact and legacy

 The song was featured prominently in the trailer for Pushing Tin (1999).
+It was also played in the 2007 American animated film Surf's Up.
 In 2002, VH1 voted it as the 64th greatest one-hit wonder of all time.
 In 2007, the song was voted number 90 on VH1's "100 Greatest Songs of the 90s".
 It was listed number 440 on Blenders list of "The 500 Greatest Songs Since You Were Born".
 In 2010 it was number 106 on Pitchfork's "Top 200 Tracks of the 90s".
 In 2011, VH1 ranked it as 11th on "40 Greatest One-Hit Wonders of the 90s".
 Annie Zaleski for The A.V.
 Club wrote that the song was "surprisingly influential on popular music, just in a non-obvious, almost obscured way", and that it was "both a nostalgic artifact and a song that transcends any era".
 BBC Radio ranked the song at number 38 on its list of the "Most Heard Recordings in Britain of the Last 75 Years".

-During the 2020 presidential campiagn, the song was used as the walk-on theme for Kamala Harris' husband Doug Emhoff.
+During the 2020 presidential campaign, the song was used as the walk-on theme for Kamala Harris' husband Doug Emhoff.
 On January 20, 2021, New Radicals reunited for the first time in 22 years to perform the song during an inauguration performance on the day Joe Biden was sworn in as president.
 The song was a favorite of President Biden's son Beau Biden, who died in 2015.
 At his funeral, his sister Ashley recited the lyrics in her eulogy.
 The band had rejected offers to perform over the past 22 years but wanted to honor this day and honor Beau Biden, who was a military veteran.
 The band's Gregg Alexander said prior to their performance, "We pledged if Joe [Biden] won, we'd get together and play our little song both in memory and in honor of our new president's patriot son Beau and also with the prayer of Joe being able to bring our country together again with compassion, honesty and justice for a change".

 In 2025, Gus Dapperton recorded a cover of the song, with newly recorded backing vocals from Alexander and Danielle Brisebois, as part of a promotion for shoe retailer Journeys.
 A promotional music video was also released on YouTube, paying tribute to the original music video for the song.